AndrewAPrice/Perception/Libraries/perception/public/perception/serialization/README.md

 Previously, Perception depended on [Permebufs](../../../../../Build/Permebuf.md), but I wanted a pure C++ solution that didn't depend on generated code.

+The goals of the serialization framework are:
+* Make (de)serializing fast and compact.
+* Minimize the boilerplate needed to make a class serializable.

 To create a serializable class, inherit your class from [`Serilizable`](serializable.h) and override `void Serialize(Serializer &serializer)`, then pass to the [`Serializer`](serializer.h) each of the serializable fields.

 Example: